-This work describes the application of the Baars-Franklin Architecture (BFA), an artificial consciousness approach, to synthesize a mind (a control system) for an artificial creature.
+Abstract- This work describes the application of the Baars-Franklin Architecture (BFA), an artificial consciousness approach, to synthesize a control system for an autonomous vehicle.
 The BFA was reported in the literature as a successful control system to different kinds of agents: CMattie, IDA and CTS.
-In this paper, BFA is for the first time applied for controlling an artificial (virtual) creature.
+In this paper, BFA is for the first time applied for controlling an autonomous vehicle.
 Firstly we introduce the theoretical foundations of this approach for the development of a conscious agent.
 Then we explain the architecture of our agent and at the end we discuss the results and first impressions of this approach.

-Keywords: artificial consciousness, intelligent systems, autonomous vehicle, multi-agent systems
+Keywords- artificial consciousness, intelligent systems, autonomous vehicle, multi-agent systems